kilbyjmichael/spotify-db-to-playlist/stats.md

 #### Time Totals[^msquery]

 Spotify records play time down to the millisecond!
-If we take a look at the sum of all records we could assume that I spent almost an _entire day_ worth of skipping songs I didn't like
+If we take a look at the sum of all records we could assume that I spent almost _an entire 24 hours_ worth of skipping songs I didn't like
 + Time played total dropping records below 20 seconds
   + **`6747764578 ms`** or **`78.0991 days`**
 + Time played total including all records (skips, restarting plays, etc)